 Career progression and training

 Your hard work, experience and training accomplishments as a Maritime Logistics Officer are rewarded by promotions in rank and salary.
 If you are joining with a relevant tertiary qualification, this is recognised by up to a 4 year ‘jump start’ in your career and you will be promoted to Sub-Lieutenant upon completion of Junior Officer Common Training (JOCT).
-On completion of JOCT you will conduct the 8 week Supply Officer Initial Professional Course (SOIPC) to learn the basics of Logistics Officer duties.
+On completion of JOCT you will conduct the 8 week Maritime Logistics Officer Initial Professional Course (MLOIPC) to learn the basics of Logistics Officer duties.
 You will then conduct at least 6 months at sea to solidify your training and complete your task book.
 The time before sitting the Supply Officer’s Charge Board (SOCB) and becoming a fully qualified Maritime Logistics Officer will involve a variety of training courses and on-the-job training both at sea and in ashore establishments.

 Junior Officer Common Training (JOCT)

 The objective of JOCT is to provide you with the core skills of military, mariner, and leadership to be an effective Officer in the Navy.
 The course is completed in two phases of training that train key areas of development.

 This phase focuses on ‘followership’ and teamwork.
 Trainees are instructed in basic service knowledge, discipline, parade, and kit preparation.
 Physical Training will be conducted at all times throughout training to develop a high level of physical and mental fitness that promotes morale, good health, and good habits.
 This phase will cover various topics including:

 - Physical Fitness

 - Service Knowledge

 - Moving to advanced application